DmitriySalnikov/GodotRemote/README.md

     1. Make sure that your firewall does not block all the ports that the server writes to the console every time it starts.
     2. The phone must not be connected to the guest network.
 * **The client crashes immediately after starting the video stream**</br>
+    Most likely, you have errors due to lack of memory.
 The problem may be in the phone's firmware or hardware.
 Try changing the `Image Scale` or `Target FPS`, these settings will help you save RAM and avoid crashes.
 * **FPS is not stable, but the phone and PC are new and powerful**</br>
     Make sure your Wi-Fi connection is relieble.
 I also recommend using a 5GHz router.
 * **The module built from the source code requires root rights on Android**</br>